A Gutzwiller trace formula for stationary space-times: Spectral Theory of

 where

-are operators on the doubled Hilbert space $L^2(\Sigma) \oplus L^2(\Sigma)$.
-If $P$ is strictly positive then all the eigenvalues of this pencil are therefore real.
-Note that there is no problem here with domains as such generalised eigenfunctions can be shown to be smooth, using elliptic regularity.
+are unbounded self-adjoint operators on $L^2(\Sigma) \oplus L^2(\Sigma)$. \corri{If $\lambda$ is a non-zero eigenvalue of the pencil then $\frac{1}{\lambda} - \lambda$ is a generalised eigenvalue with smooth generalised eigenvector.} If $P$ is strictly positive then all the eigenvalues of the pencil are therefore real.
+Note that there is no difficulty here with domains as such generalised eigenfunctions can be shown to be smooth, using elliptic regularity.
 One can therefore consider this as a linear algebra eigenvalue problem on the space of smooth functions.